 Several follow-up appointments will be required to ensure the cornea is healing properly.
 Once healing is complete, you may benefit from custom contact lenses to achieve the best vision possible.
 Your doctor will measure your vision over time and make a recommendation based on the results.

 Associated Eye Care offers treatment for cornea problems at our clinic on Curve Crest Boulevard in Stillwater.
-Corneal cross-linking consultations are scheduled with Dr. Vislisel at our Hugo, Stillwater, and Woodbury locations.
+Corneal cross-linking consultations are scheduled with Dr. Vislisel at our Stillwater Woodbury locations.
 Schedule an appointment now or call (800) 846-1877 for more information.